 … for Capture

-Sonocent records every moment from class in a way that encourages interaction.
-Audio is ‘chunked’ into bars, which users can highlight and annotate in the moment.
-For example, if the professor mentions a task to be completed, the section of audio could be highlighted blue with a brief text note as a reminder to review.
+Glean records every moment from class in a way that encourages interaction.
+Spoken phrases are visualized as bubbles, which users can highlight and annotate in the moment.
+For example, if the professor mentions a task to be completed, the section of audio could be highlighted with the ‘task’ emoji to come back to later.

 These ‘audio notes’ take the pressure of capturing information away from the user, leaving them the ability to note only what’s important.